OpenEoX/openeox/schema/README.md

 1. **$schema**: This property references the schema definition (`schema_t`) and specifies the schema against which the JSON object must be validated.
 The valid value for this property is `"https://openplf.org/schema-0.2.0.json"`.

 2. **creationTimestamp**: This property represents the timestamp when the record was created.
 The timestamp must follow the RFC 3339 standard for date-time formatting.
 For example: `"2023-05-01T12:00:00Z"`.
+The usage of the separator `T` and the timezone identifier is mandatory.

 3. **EOLDate**: This property contains the End of Life (EOL) date of the product, indicating the date after which the product is no longer produced or maintained.
 The value can either be a date-time format following the RFC 3339 standard or the string "tba" (To Be Announced) if the EOL date is not yet determined.